Which of the following is an example of jargon in police reports?

 Prepare for the Police Report Writing Exam with flashcards, multiple-choice questions, and detailed explanations.
 Ensure your readiness for the test with our comprehensive resources.

-Jargon in police reports refers to specialized terms or acronyms that may not be understood by the general public but are commonly used within law enforcement or related fields.
-The term "BOLO," which stands for "Be On the Look Out," is a prime example of such jargon.
-It is used among police officers to indicate that they need to be vigilant or alert for a particular suspect or vehicle.
-This acronym is widely recognized within law enforcement circles but may not be familiar to civilians, making it a specific instance of jargon.
+In the context of police reports, jargon refers to specialized terminology that may not be easily understood by those outside of the law enforcement community.
+The term "BOLO," which stands for "Be On the Look Out," is a prime example of this jargon.
+It is commonly used in police communications to alert officers about a suspect or vehicle of interest.
+This term is specific to law enforcement and requires familiarity with police language to fully understand its meaning and implications.

 Subscribe